OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 You can run this sample in Outlook on Windows or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest to Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload the add-in manifest in Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

+### Try it out

 Once the add-in is loaded use the following steps to try out the functionality.